deevdz/milestone-project-3/README.md

 The final database schema consists of five collections which include recipes, users, allergens, recipeCategory and skillLevel.

-Final database schema diagram can be found in the folder [Database Schema](/planning/database_schema).
+Final database schema diagrams can be found in the folder [Database Schema](https://github.com/deevdz/milestone-project-3/blob/master/planning/database_schema).

 UX
 -----------------------------------------
-Documentation for the initial planning process can be [found here](/planning/Online Cookbook Project - Initial Thoughts.pdf).
+Documentation for the initial planning process can be [found here](https://github.com/deevdz/milestone-project-3/blob/master/planning/Online%20Cookbook%20Project%20-%20Initial%20Thoughts.pdf).

 Features
 -----------------------------------------

 Technologies Used
 -----------------------------------------
 The website is designed using following technologies: